Seawater Reverse Osmosis Plant

 The 2024 Approach to Market for the project was above the available budget.

-The department is working through other delivery solutions and options in conjunction with the Defence Airfield Upgrade Project For more information please refer to: Cocos (Keeling)Islands Airfield Upgrade.
+The department continues to work collaboratively with the Defence Airfield Upgrade Project to manage the project impacts.
+For more information Defence Airfield Upgrade Project please refer to: Cocos (Keeling)Islands Airfield Upgrade.

 Further updates will be provided as the project progresses.